Pain in the front of the knee: causes and effective solutions

 This type of pain affects both athletes and sedentary people.
 It can be related to a muscle imbalance, a overuse of the knee or damage to the cartilage.

-Understanding the causes of a pain on the front of the knee allows for better adaptation of treatment and avoids progression to chronic pain.
+Understanding the causes of pain on the front of the knee allows for better adaptation of treatment and avoids progression to chronic pain.

 Why do we have pain in the front of the knee?